Jerem-b/koesio-job-interview/backend/docs/api.md

 ## API Documentation
 Notes:
-- To connect to the API there are no credentials required.
+- No credentials are required.
 - To access the API go to localhost:4000

 ---